pawelgrzybek/dotfiles/Alfred.alfredpreferences/workflows/user.workflow.59DC484E-AB8A-47AB-A0CE-BE05CC613BE8/readme.md

 ## Download

-- [Download from Packal](http://www.packal.org/) - brilliant user-created repository for workflows.
+- [Download Div from Packal](http://www.packal.org/workflow/div) - brilliant user-created repository for workflows.

 ## How to use